Special rights

-Special rights is a term originally used by conservatives and libertarians to refer to laws granting rights to one or more groups that are not extended to other groups.
+"Special rights" is a term originally used by conservatives and libertarians to refer to laws granting rights to one or more groups that are not extended to other groups.
 Ideas of special rights are controversial, as they clash with the principle of equality before the law.
+The term has also been used to refer to policies aimed at achieving simple equality, such as LGBT rights and other civil rights movements.

+Definition and usage

 Potential examples of special rights include affirmative action policies or hate crime legislation with regard to ethnic, religious or sexual minorities or state recognition of marriage as a group with different taxation from those who are not married.
-However, the term has often been extended to include some policies that are only seeking simple equality, such as LGBT rights, and some other civil rights movements.

-Concepts of special rights are closely aligned with notions of group rights and identity politics.
+The concept of special rights is closely aligned with notions of group rights and identity politics.